YuRower/DrMed/README.md

 # DrMed
-refactoring project to help nurses
+project to optimize the work of nurses in schools